andredesousa/angular-playwright-ng-apimock/README.md

 You can use our IDE for debugging unit and end-to-end tests.
 Also, you can debug tests with `debugger` keyword if you run `npm run test:debug` or `npm run playwright:debug`.
 When you are using the debug scripts, you need to open the `chrome://inspect` page.
+The same is valid when you run `npm run test:debug` script.
 These functionalities are provided natively or based on plugins.

 ## Build

 Use `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/app/` directory.

 ## Further help